Pratiksahu04/Facial-Emotion-Recognition/README.md

 * **Streamlit Web Interface:** Provides an intuitive and interactive user interface for easy interaction.
 * **Seven Basic Emotions:** Capable of recognizing a range of emotions including happy, sad, angry, neutral, surprise, fear, and disgust.

-## Demo/Screenshots (Highly Recommended!)
-Include screenshots or a GIF of your Streamlit app in action.
-This is crucial for showcasing.
-You can take screenshots of your local Streamlit app running and save them in a folder like `assets/` in your repository.

 ![App Screenshot 1](assets/screenshot1.png)
 *A screenshot showing the main interface of the emotion recognition app.*